fferen/ramp-book/index.md

 ## Why another relativity textbook?

-This book is the result of my journey to learn relativity, from both university courses and self-study.
-As my understanding evolved over the years, I eventually felt that I could explain it better than other sources, in fewer words.
-It took a few months longer than expected, but here it is.
+My journey to learn relativity lasted many years, from university courses to self-study.
+As my understanding evolved, I eventually felt that I could explain it better than other sources, in fewer words.
+This took a few months longer than expected, but here is the result.

 ### Features